Articles on: Capture

 2. ALIVE detects the camera automatically

-3. The live camera feed appears on the iPad screen so guests can see themselves
+3. The live camera feed appears on screen so guests can see themselves

 4. The camera shutter is triggered through the app — keeping the booth experience seamless